Florida Ruffin Ridley: Early life and education

 Florida Yates Ruffin was born on January 29, 1861, to a distinguished Boston family.
 Her father, George Lewis Ruffin, was the first African-American graduate of Harvard Law School and the first black judge in the United States.
 Her mother, Josephine St. Pierre Ruffin, was a noted African-American writer, civil rights leader, and suffragist.
 The family lived on Charles Street in the West End.

 Ridley attended Boston public schools and graduated from Boston Teachers' College in 1882.
 She was the second African American to teach in the Boston public schools (the first was Elizabeth Smith, who taught at the Phillips School in the 1870s).
 She taught at the Grant School from 1880 until her marriage in 1888 to Ulysses Archibald Ridley, owner of a tailoring business in downtown Boston.
 The couple moved to Brookline, Massachusetts, in 1896, where they may have been the town's first African-American homeowners.
 Ridley was one of the founders of the Second Unitarian Church in Brookline.
 She and her husband had a daughter, Constance, and a son, Ulysses A. Ridley, Jr.

 Activism

 Following in her mother's footsteps, Ridley became politically active as a young woman.
 She was involved in the early women's suffrage movement and was an anti-lynching activist.

+With her mother and Maria Louise Baldwin, Ridley co-founded several non-profit organizations.
+They founded the Woman's Era Club (later renamed the New Era Club), an advocacy group for black women, in 1893.
+At the club's first meeting, Ridley announced that the club would be led by black women, but open to women of any race.
+One club project was to raise funds for a kindergarten for the Georgia Educational League: working in its support, Ridley spent three years in Atlanta, Georgia.
+The women also created The Woman's Era, a newspaper for distributing club news nationally.

+In 1895 they organized a national collaboration that later became the National Association of Colored Women's Clubs.
+Ridley and Ruffin reached out to clubs around the country to organize the First National Conference of the Colored Women of America.
+Ridley's role in preparation was as the corresponding secretary for the Committee on Arrangements.
+Ruffin led the conference, with delegates attending from women's clubs across 16 states.
+Speakers included the abolitionist and religious leader Eliza Ann Gardner, noted African-American scholar Anna J. Cooper, and Ella Smith, the first black woman to receive an M.A. from Wellesley College.
+During the conference, Ridley served on committees on lynching, the Georgia convict lease system, and Florida school laws.
+She also led the committee on credentials with Hannah Smith, counting 84 delegates present at the first conference session.